 While I can argue few people are better Trout Fisherman than myself, the same is not true for bass.
 I love bass fishing, but in Oregon, it’s hard to consider yourself a serious bass fisherman just because of the limited fisheries we have here.
-Still, I catch a lot of bass.
+Still, I catch a lot of bass, and I can help you do the same.

 I’ve landed thousands of bass, with most of those being Largemouth Bass and Smallmouth Bass.
 There are a few Spotted Bass, Striped Bass, White Bass, and Yellow Bass mixed in.
 I haven’t landed my ten-pounder (apart from Stripers) yet, but it will come with time.